ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`collect_exported`

 Determines whether or not to use exported resources.
 Valid values 'true' and 'false', defaults to 'true'.

 If you statically declare all of your backend servers, you should set this to 'false' to rely on existing declared balancer member resources.
 Also make sure to use `apache::balancermember` with array arguments.

 If you wish to dynamically declare your backend servers via [exported resources](http://docs.puppetlabs.com/guides/exported_resources.html) collected on a central node, you must set this parameter to 'true' in order to collect the exported balancer member resources that were exported by the balancer member nodes.

-If you choose not to use exported resources, all balancer members will be configured in a single puppet run.
+If you choose not to use exported resources, all balancer members will be configured in a single Puppet run.
 If you are using exported resources, Puppet has to run on the balanced nodes, then run on the balancer.

 ####Defined Type: `apache::balancermember`

-Defines members of [mod_proxy_balancer](http://httpd.apache.org/docs/current/mod/mod_proxy_balancer.html), which will set up a balancer member inside a listening service configuration block in etc/apache/apache.cfg on the load balancer.
+Defines members of [mod_proxy_balancer](http://httpd.apache.org/docs/current/mod/mod_proxy_balancer.html), which sets up a balancer member inside a listening service configuration block in etc/apache/apache.cfg on the load balancer.

 **Parameters within `apache::balancermember`:**

 #####`name`

 Sets the title of the resource.
-This name will also set the name of the concat fragment.
+This name also sets the name of the concat fragment.

 #####`balancer_cluster`